Eashwar-22/banxware-data-assignment/DECISIONS.md

 ### Data Ingestion Strategy

 * **Choice:** Used `dbt seed` to upload the sales and customer data.
 * **Reasoning:** Since the provided files are small and don't change, `dbt seed` is the best choice.
 It keeps the data inside the project folder, so anyone can download and run the code immediately without needing extra setup.
-In a real company with millions of rows, I would use a tool like Fivetran or Snowpipe instead.
+In a real project with millions of rows, I would use a tool like Fivetran instead.

 ### Transformation Logic